Smooth Fourier multipliers on group von Neumann algebras: Examples and comments

 3pt

 \textbf{1.} \emph{Mihlin theorem.} Apply Theorem A $(\varepsilon = 0)$ with the trivial cocycle $\R^n \to \R^n$.

 3pt

-\textbf{2.} \emph{de Leeuw's restriction theorem.} In his paper \cite{dL}, de Leeuw proved that the restriction to $\R^k$ of any sufficiently smooth function $m: \R^n \to \C$ which defines an $L_p$-bounded Fourier multiplier, is also $L_p$-bounded.
-In our setting, de Leeuw's restriction corresponds to take the standard cocycle $\R^k \to \R^n$ given by the inclusion map associated to the trivial action.
+\textbf{2.} \emph{de Leeuw's restriction theorem.} K. de Leeuw proved in \cite{dL} that the restriction to $\R^k$ of any sufficiently smooth function $m: \R^n \to \C$ which defines an $L_p$-bounded Fourier multiplier, is also $L_p$-bounded.
+In our setting, this corresponds (under Mihlin regularity of the original multiplier) to take the standard cocycle $\R^k \to \R^n$ given by the inclusion map with the trivial action.
+The same argument works for restriction onto integer lattices $\Z^k$ or affine deformations of it.

 3pt